taolson/Admiran/doc/Language.md

     list * ::= Null | * : (list *)

 defines a (recursive) data type `list` with two constructors: `Null` and the infix constructor `:`.
+Cpnstructor names, like variable and type names, can be qualified with a module name.

 #### Type Variable Names